omicsEye/cellSight/README.md

 # Run cellSight
 cellSight("path/to/data", "path/to/output")

-# To use the sample datafiles available with the package, please download the "datafiles" folder available in the cellSight replo and provide the path for the downloaded datafiles and your desired output file locations repectively:
+# To use the sample datafiles available with the package, please download the "datafiles" folder available in the cellSight repo and provide the path for the downloaded datafiles and your desired output file locations repectively:
 Example - cellSight("C:/Users/Desktop/cellSight/datafiles/","C:/Users/Desktop/test")

 ```